Nonhomogeneous elastic turbulence in the two-dimensional Taylor-Couette flow: Introduction

-The main features of elastic turbulence are the increase of both flow resistance and mixing efficiency beyond a critical Weissenberg number, and the concomitant appearance of a complex, multiscale flow structure, as revealed by power-law energy spectra reminiscent of Newtonian turbulence.
-In the majority of experiments (see~\cite{steinberg_2021} for a review) and numerical simulations (see, e.g.,~\cite{berti_two-dimensional_2008,berti_elastic_2010,Grilli_2013}), however, kinetic energy spectra of the bulk flow, in both the frequency and wavenumber domains, are found to be steeper than in three-dimensional (3D) inertial turbulence, with a power-law exponent larger than $3$, in absolute value.
+In various flow configurations such as von Karman swirling flow, Taylor-Couette flow, curvilinear channels, and common rheometric flows, the main features of elastic turbulence are the increase of both flow resistance and mixing efficiency beyond a critical Weissenberg number, and the concomitant appearance of a complex, multiscale flow structure, as revealed by power-law energy spectra reminiscent of Newtonian turbulence.
+More recently it has been found that features characteristic of elastic turbulence can be observed also in inertial turbulent flows of viscoelastic fluids at small scales~\cite{Garg2025}.
+In the majority of experiments (see~\cite{steinberg_2021} for a review) and numerical simulations (see, e.g.,~\cite{berti_two-dimensional_2008,berti_elastic_2010,Grilli_2013}), however, kinetic energy spectra of the bulk flow, in both the frequency and wavenumber domains, are found to be steeper than in 3D inertial turbulence, with a power-law exponent larger than $3$, in absolute value.
 This points to a temporally disordered flow mainly controlled by the largest length scales.
 The experimental and numerical measures match the theoretical prediction obtained in homogeneous isotropic conditions~\cite{steinberg_2021}, according to which the wavenumber kinetic energy spectrum scales as $\mathcal{E}_k(k) \sim k^{-\sigma_k}$, with $\sigma_k>3$~\cite{fouxon_spectra_2003}.
-Note, however, that most often in experiments wavenumber spectra are obtained from frequency ones by application of Taylor's hypothesis.
+Note, however, that most often in experiments wavenumber spectra are obtained from frequency ones, $\mathcal{E}_k(f)$, by application of Taylor's hypothesis.
 Previous work documented that this hypothesis may be only partially valid in elastic turbulence~\cite{Burghelea_2005,garg2021statistical}.
 The same theory also provides the scaling of the elastic energy spectrum $\mathcal{E}_e(k) \sim k^{-\sigma_e}$, with $\sigma_e=\sigma_k-2$~\cite{fouxon_spectra_2003,steinberg_2021}.
-While this is difficult to measure in experiments, numerical work, both at low $Re$~\cite{garg2018particle}, and moderate $Re$ in the dissipative range~\cite{nguyen2016small}, found $\sigma_e \approx 2$, not exactly in agreement with the prediction, but not contradicting it either.
-In confined geometry, the structure and the statistical properties of the flow should be modified by the presence of boundaries.
-Experiments indicate that within the boundary layer velocity gradients are much more important than in the bulk, suggesting that this leads to an accumulation of elastic stresses there, which later propagate further away from the wall~\cite{Burghelea_2007,Jun_2011}.
-To our knowledge, the nonhomogeneity of elastic turbulence induced by the presence of walls is still only poorly explored theoretically and numerically.
+It is worth noting, however, that other, recent, theoretical arguments suggest that $\sigma_e=(\sigma_k-1)/2$~\cite{singh2024intermittency}.
+While measuring elastic energy spectra is difficult in experiments, this can be done in numerical simulations.
+From the latter, depending on the configuration, different values of $\sigma_e$ have been reported~\cite{nguyen2016small,garg2018particle,lellep2024purely,singh2024intermittency,REV4}, but no full agreement with either prediction has emerged.
+The determination of the scaling of $\mathcal{E}_e(k)$ then still appears an open question.